 With the arrival of the 19th century, the gothic genre was well established.
 Even the fledgling author Jane Austen tried her hand at penning such a dark romance with Northanger Abbey (published in 1817 but written 1798/99).

 Further contributions to the Gothic genre were provided in the work of the Romantic poets.
-Prominent examples include Coleridge's The Rime of the Ancient Mariner and Christabel as well as ‘La Belle Dame sans Merci’ (1819) and ‘Isabella, or the Pot of Basil’ (1820) which feature mysteriously fey ladies.
-In the latter poem the names of the characters, the dream visions and the macabre physical details are influenced by the novels of Ann Radcliffe.
-Percy Bysshe Shelley's first published work was the Gothic novel Zastrozzi (1810), about an outlaw obsessed with revenge against his father and half-brother.
+Prominent examples include Coleridge’s The Rime of the Ancient Mariner and Christabel as well as ‘La Belle Dame sans Merci’ (1819) and ‘Isabella, or the Pot of Basil’ (1820) which feature mysteriously fey ladies.
+In the latter poem, the names of the characters, the dream visions and the macabre physical details are influenced by the novels of Ann Radcliffe.
+Percy Bysshe Shelley’s first published work was the Gothic novel Zastrozzi (1810), about an outlaw obsessed with revenge against his father and half-brother.
 Shelley published a second Gothic novel in 1811, St. Irvyne; or, The Rosicrucian, about an alchemist who seeks to impart the secret of immortality.

 The poetry, romantic adventures, and character of Lord Byron – characterised by his spurned lover Lady Caroline Lamb as ‘mad, bad and dangerous to know’ – were another inspiration for the Gothic, providing the archetype of the Byronic hero.
-Byron features, under the pseudonym of ‘Lord Ruthven, in Lady Caroline's own Gothic novel: Glenarvon (1816).
+Byron features, under the pseudonym of ‘Lord Ruthven, in Lady Caroline’s own Gothic novel: Glenarvon (1816).
 Byron was also the host of the celebrated ghost-story competition involving himself, Percy Bysshe Shelley, Mary Shelley, and John William Polidori at the Villa Diodati on the banks of Lake Geneva in the summer of 1816.
-This occasion was productive of both Mary Shelley's Frankenstein (1818) and Polidori's The Vampyre (1819), both influenced by the Gothic tradition.
+This occasion was productive for both Mary Shelley’s Frankenstein (1818) and Polidori’s The Vampyre (1819), both influenced by the Gothic tradition.
 The Vampyre has been accounted by cultural critic Christopher Frayling as one of the most influential works of fiction ever written and spawned a craze for vampire fiction.